anubhabghosh/danse_jrnl/README.md

 - Jupyter notebook (>= 6.4.6) (for result analysis)
 - Tikzplotlib (for figures) [https://github.com/nschloe/tikzplotlib](https://github.com/nschloe/tikzplotlib)

+## Datasets used

+The experiments were mainly carried out using synthetic data generated with linear and non-linear SSMs

+- Linear state space models (Linear SSMs)
+- Non-linear state space models (Non-linear SSMs): In our case, we used chaotic attractors:
+    - Lorenz attractor
+    - Chen attractor
+    - Lorenz-96 attractor

+Details about these models and their underlying dynamics can be found in `./bin/ssm_models.py`.

 ## Reference models (implemented in PyTorch + Numpy)

 - Kalman filter (KF)